raskovnik/redditel/readme.md

-I'm not the best when it comes to how tos and tutorials but let's give it a try. 😜 \
-Bot that fetches challenges from r/dailyprogrammer and sends them to you via telegram.
+A Bot that fetches challenges from r/dailyprogrammer and sends them to you via telegram.

 For the bot to work you'll need:
 * A heroku account, you can create one [here](https://signup.heroku.com) if you don't have one.